Frequently Asked Questions

 A doctor's referral is not necessary, unless required by your insurance carrier for coverage.
 If you are taking certain medications or have a specific concern you may want to check with your health care provider that massage therapy is right for you.

 You do not need to wear anything specific for your massage treatment.
-For most treatments you will remove all clothing except for bottom under garments, if you are not comfortable with this you may discuss other options with your therapist.
+For most treatments you will remove all clothing except for bottom under garments.
+If you are not comfortable with this you may discuss other options with your therapist.

 Breathe deeply and regularly.
-The deeper your breathe, the more likely you are to reap the benefits of massage.
+The deeper your breath, the more likely you are to reap the benefits of massage.
 Except for communication about the technique, talking is not recommended.
 It is a distraction and will decrease the full benefit of massage.
 Massage releases toxins into your bloodstream which can be disagreeable a few hours after the treatment.
 Drinking water will flush out the toxins from your system.

 The massage therapy we provide is for your stress/pain relief, relaxation and enjoyment.
 A Swedish massage is usually requested for relaxation, enjoyment or stress relief.
 Deep-tissue work, a very strong style of massage, is recommended for overly tight, hard muscles.
 Sport massage is recommended before or after a sporting event.
-Neuromuscular work is for a specific problem areas that need to be addressed.
+Neuromuscular work is for specific problem areas that need to be addressed.
 Many massage therapists use an eclectic approach, integrating all of these techniques and customizing the massage to each client's individual needs.

 The effects of massage include better blood circulation, antidepressant effects such as mood elevation, mental relief, greater physical flexibility, pain/tension relief and stronger immunity.
 As well, massage complements other therapies such as chiropractic/physical therapy, and it's helpful for pregnancy, the elderly, infants, athletes and worker morale.